 Following Goethe, other ideas about artificial intelligence and thinking machines began to be explored in fiction, with Mary Shelley’s Frankenstein or Karel Čapek’s R.U.R and speculations like Samuel Butler’s Darwin Among the Machines and Edgar Allan Poe’s Maelzel’s Chess Player.
 Since then, AI has become a regular topic of science fiction, sometimes as an inspiration to technology and sometimes as a cause for concern.

-Automata, also known as automatons, were humanity’s first step towards real automation.
+Automata, also known as automatons, were humanity’s first step toward real automation.
 An automaton is a machine designed to execute a set of operations automatically or in response to predetermined instructions.